 Choosing the Best Coffee Roasting Machine for Your Business.

 it is important to understand the purpose first”

 Not all coffee roasters are designed the same.
-There are a multitude of variations, sizes, design, price, form, and function.
-We met with Jay Endres, original founder of Coffeetec.com, a global one-stop shop for the professional coffee trade, for his advice.
+There is a multitude of variations, sizes, design, price, form, and function.
+We met with Jay Endres, the original founder of Coffeetec.com, a global one-stop-shop for the professional coffee trade, for his advice.
 Mr. Endres is famous for his problem-solving skills in the world of specialty coffee manufacturing.
 Although behind the scenes of the specialty coffee revolution, Jay was instrumental in helping icons such as Alfred Peet, and Martin Diedrich get started with their first coffee cafes.

 Due to these earlier coffee icons, and the foundation these men pioneered in the specialty coffee industry, Starbucks evolved and has now become a global household brand name.

-This brings us back to the main question, “how does a business owner choose the right coffee roaster machine for their business?”
+This brings us back to the main question, “how does a business owner choose the right coffee roasting machine for their business?”
 According to Jay Endres,

 One starts by simply asking the following question(s):

 - To serve coffee to customers in a café?

 - Foodservice / catering?

 - Make more money?